 Non-financial: Robert Hull has no relevant non-financial relationship to disclose.

-Financial: Dr. Lisa Weed Phifer has an employment relationship with Fairfax County Public Schools.
-She receives a speaking honorarium, recording royalties, and book royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.
+Financial: Lisa Weed Phifer has an employment relationship with the Fairfax County Public Schools.
+She receives royalties as a published author.
+Lisa Phifer receives a speaking honorarium, recording, and book royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

-Non-financial: Dr. Lisa Weed Phifer has no relevant non-financial relationships.
+Non-financial: Lisa Weed Phifer has no relevant non-financial relationships.